Kitura/Kitura-WebSocket/README.md

 The client can be run in several terminal windows on the same computer.

 ## A more complete example
-For a more complete example please see [Kitura-Chat-Server](https://github.com/IBM-Swift/Kitura-Chat-Server)
+For a more complete example please see [Kitura-Sample](https://github.com/IBM-Swift/Kitura-Sample)

 ## Community

 We love to talk server-side Swift, and Kitura.
 Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!

 ## License
 This library is licensed under Apache 2.0.
-Full license text is available in [LICENSE](LICENSE.txt).
+Full license text is available in [LICENSE](https://github.com/IBM-Swift/Kitura-Sample/blob/master/LICENSE.txt).